eduardopoleo/eduardopoleo.github.io/_posts/2019-04-19-getting-started-with-amazon.md

 - [Ssh](https://searchsecurity.techtarget.com/definition/Secure-Shell) and install software (dependencies, database, etc)
 - Test the app

 We'll go through each of these steps and explain all the new terms along the way.
-Throughout this tutorial I'll be using a very simple url rails 5 url shortener [app](https://github.com/eduardopoleo/aws_tiny_url).
+Throughout this tutorial I'll be using a very simple rails 5 blog [app](https://github.com/eduardopoleo/aws_blog.git).
 We'll be using this repo in subsequent steps so feel free to check it out.

 ### Choose an Amazon Region.
 Amazon has data-centers located on different parts of the [world](https://aws.amazon.com/about-aws/global-infrastructure/) which are known as [regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 Each region contains a certain number of availability zones (AZ) where ultimately the infrastructure lives.
 While each region is completely independent from each other, AZs from within the same region can communicate with each other through [low latency links](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones) nevertheless, they are physically and resource-wise (power supply, etc) isolated from one another.
 This set up allows AWS to efficiently serve users across the globe while providing enough redundancy to protect against unfortunate events (e.g power outages, natural disasters, etc).